Registered Nurse - Pre-assessment by Spire Healthcare Ltd

 Who we're looking for:

-- Competence across a range of nursing skills supported by professional and clinical knowledge
+- Competence across a range of skills, supported by professional and clinical knowledge acquired through state registration

-- Possess the mandatory training requirements for role including infection control and health and safety competencies

-- Knowledge of appropriate standards and external bodies, such as the Care Quality Commission
+- A surgical background is desirable but we are happy to consider Nurses with an interest in developing their experience in this field

 We offer employees a competitive salary as well as a comprehensive benefits package which includes but is not limited to: